MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/ide/troubleshoot-create-deploy-resource-group.md

 ---
-title: Troubleshoot creating and deploying Azure resource groups
+title: Issues when creating and deploying Azure resource groups
 description: Provides a resolution for issues that might occur when you try to create and deploy Azure resource groups through Visual Studio. ms.date: 10/22/2024 ms.reviewer: jgao, puichan, v-sidong ms.custom: sap:Integrated Development Environment (IDE)\Other
 ---

-# Troubleshoot creating and deploying Azure resource groups through Visual Studio
+# Issues when creating and deploying Azure resource groups through Visual Studio

 _Applies to:_&nbsp;Visual Studio

 > [!NOTE]
 > The Azure Resource Group project is now in extended support.
 We will continue to support existing features and capabilities but won't prioritize adding new features.

-This article helps you in troubleshooting issues related to creating and deploying Azure resource groups.
+This article helps you solve issues related to creating and deploying Azure resource groups.

 ## Symptoms